mail-drafts7/docsify_decapcms/docs/api-reference.md

 This comprehensive API reference provides detailed information for developers integrating with our platform.

+## 🔥 **NEW UPDATE - Testing PR Workflow**
+This section was added to test automatic updates when PRs are merged.
+If you can see this text, the webhook system is working perfectly!

+---

 ## Authentication

 All API requests require authentication using Bearer tokens: